mdSlash/nata/docs/config.md

 { "recipes": "~/.config/kanata/recipes.sh" }
 ```

 Specifies the location of the recipe script.
 This file contains additional configuration or scripts to run.
-Replace the value with the path to your recipe file.
+Replace the value with the path to your script file.

 You can also use **Nata** [environment variables](../docs/env_vars.md) inside your [recipes](../docs/recipes.md) script.